ChloeZhou1997/personalwebpage/content/bookshelves/nietzscheGoodEvilPrelude1907.md

 ### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-16 Wed&gt; </span></span> : Reading Progress : 1% {#reading-progress-1}

--   I was attempated to read it faster then realize I can't understand anything if reading at that pace...
+-   I was attempted to read it faster then realize I can't understand anything if reading at that pace...
 So my current goal is to read at least one section a day and build a more solid understanding of the book.